Candidates in the second GOP debate attack each other and Trump — even though he's absent

 SIMI VALLEY, Calif.
-(AP) — Donald Trump's rivals were quick to lay into him during the second presidential debate on Wednesday, ripping the former president for skipping the event as they sought to blunt the momentum that has seen him build a commanding early lead in the Republican primary.
+(AP) — Donald Trump 's rivals laid into him repeatedly during the second presidential debate on Wednesday, ripping the former president for skipping the event as they sought to dent his commanding early lead in the Republican primary.

-"He should be on this stage tonight," said Florida Gov. Ron DeSantis, who was at center stage despite recent struggles to emerge as the field's top Trump alternative.
+"He should be on this stage tonight," said Florida Gov. Ron DeSantis, who is attempting to establish himself as the leading Trump alternative despite recent struggles to break out from the rest of the back.
 "He owes it to you to defend his record where they added $7.8 trillion to the debt.
 That set the stage for the inflation we have now."

 Seven GOP candidates squared off at the Ronald Reagan Presidential Library in California for an event hosted by Fox Business Network.
-Trump was in Michigan, delivering a prime-time speech that continued through the start of the debate, attempting to capitalize on the Auto Workers Union strike and trying to appeal to rank-and-file union members in a key state that could help decide the general election.
+Trump instead went to Michigan, delivering a prime-time speech that continued through the start of the debate — attempting to capitalize on the Auto Workers Union strike and trying to appeal to rank-and-file union members in a key state that could help decide the general election.

-Those onstage blistered Trump for not showing up.
-DeSantis said President Joe Biden was “completely missing in action from leadership.
+Several of those onstage blistered Trump for not showing up, a departure from the first debate, which Trump also skipped.
+DeSantis said just a few minutes in that President Joe Biden was "completely missing in action from leadership.
 And you know who else is missing in action?
-Donald Trump is missing in action.”
+Donald Trump is missing in action."

 Former New Jersey Gov. Chris Christie, who has built his campaign around criticizing Trump, said the former president “hides behind the walls of his golf clubs and won’t show up here to answer questions like all the rest of us are up here to answer.”

-Trump, meanwhile, made only a passing mention of the debate during his speech, drawing boos when he said, “We’re competing with the job candidates” and poking fun at them for not drawing crowds as large as his.
-The former president's competitors are running out of time to dent his lead, increasing the sense of urgency among some to more directly take him on before an audience of millions.
+Trump, meanwhile, made only a passing mention of the debate during his lengthy speech, drawing boos when he said, “We’re competing with the job candidates” and poking fun at them for not drawing crowds as large as his.
+The former president's competitors are running out of time to cut into his lead, increasing the sense of urgency among some to take him on more directly before an audience of millions.

 That underscored the former president's continued influence at a debate he's not attending.
-Trump also skipped the first debate last month in Milwaukee, where the participants laid into one another while mostly avoiding attacks on Trump.
-Nearly 13 million people tuned in anyway.
+Trump also didn't attend the first debate last month in Milwaukee, where the participants criticized one another while mostly avoiding attacks on Trump.
+That wasn't the case this time.

+“Donald, I know you’re watching.
+You can’t help yourself,” Christie said.
+“You’re ducking these things.
+And let me tell you what’s going to happen.
+You keep doing that, no one here’s going to call you Donald Trump anymore.
+We’re going to call you Donald Duck.”

+Former Vice President Mike Pence dismissively called Trump “my former running mate.”

-Nikki Haley, the former South Carolina governor and United Nations ambassador, drew larger crowds and new interest after her first debate performance in which she attacked entrepreneur Vivek Ramaswamy on foreign policy and emphasized being the only woman in the field.
+Nikki Haley, the former South Carolina governor and United Nations ambassador, drew larger crowds and new interest after her first debate performance.
+As she did in Milwaukee, she tried to pick fights with entrepreneur Vivek Ramaswamy over his use of TikTok, the Chinese-owned social media app.

+“Honestly, every time I hear you, I feel a little bit dumber for what you say,” Haley said.

-After going on the offensive during the first debate, Ramaswamy struck a softer stance, talking about his upbringing as the candidates talked about the UAW strike.
+After going on the offensive during the first debate, Ramaswamy tried to strike a softer stance Wednesday.
+He decried “personal insults” among fellow Republicans, while also talking about his upbringing as the candidates discussed the autoworkers strike.

+Capturing the night’s awkward undercard feeling, two candidates made references to sex in talking about teachers unions.
+“When you have the president of the United States sleeping with a member of the teachers union, there is no chance that you can take the stranglehold away from the teachers union,” Christie said at one point, referencing first lady Jill Biden’s teaching career and longtime membership in the National Education Association.

-Another Trump critic, former Arkansas Gov. Asa Hutchinson, failed to qualify after making the first debate.
+Former Arkansas Gov. Asa Hutchinson failed to qualify after making the first debate.
 He too headed to suburban Detroit, saying, "Donald Trump is here in Detroit tonight because he wants to avoid a debate."

-The site is symbolic given that Reagan has long been a Republican icon whose words and key moments still shape GOP politics today.
-But in addition to fighting with the Reagan library's leaders, Trump has reshaped the party and pushed it away from Reagan.
+Wednesday's site was symbolic given that Reagan has long been a Republican icon whose words and key moments still shape GOP politics today.
+But in addition to fighting with the library's leaders, Trump has reshaped the party and pushed it away from Reagan.

 “This is a sideshow, by any objective measure,” Newsom told The Associated Press.
 “You’ve got a guy who’s the de facto incumbent.”